 The “This Other Eden” season was staged in Spring 2001.
 It was a collection of plays and devised work, initially developed at The Other Place with a group of the company’s commissioned playwrights, with the RSC’s dramaturg, Simon Reade.
 Alongside the two full-length plays, Luminosity by Nick Stafford and Loveplay by Moira Buffini, the season also included performances of Biyi Bandele’s Brixton Stories and two shorter pieces: a monologue by David Farr, Thoughts of Joan of Arc on the English as She Burns on the Stake, and Greengrass and Reade’s Epitaph for the Official Secrets Act.

 Of the three play texts that were subsequently published, Luminosity is perhaps the most schematic, since it covers the history of the Mercer family at three points, exactly a century apart.
-The plot takes us back and forth between the centuries as the modern character Debra, the black adopted daughter of Margaret Mercer, discovers more about the family past.
-All the scenes are set within the walls of a Quaker “physic garden” (a herb garden where plants are grown for medicinal use) in “the English West Midlands” .
+The plot takes us back and forth between the centuries, as the modern character Debra, the black adopted daughter of Margaret Mercer, discovers more about the family past.
+All the scenes are set within the walls of a Quaker “physic garden” (a herb garden where plants are grown for medicinal use) in “the English West Midlands” (Stafford 2001, 10).
 In 1799, a destitute ex-slave and soldier, Saul, his wife Betty, and their children, throw themselves on the mercy of Mr Mercer, a Quaker.
 They are taken in and become part of the staff.
 When Mercer dies, he leaves his estate to Saul rather than his white British servant John, who is so overcome with rage and resentment that he kills Saul.
 Together with the family’s corrupt lawyer, Dalton, John reinvents himself as William Mercer (taking on the name of his benefactor) and sets out to become a respected Quaker.
 In the world of the play, the untold stories revealed through the dramatic action are more complicated than the documentary record that Debra uncovers.
-The resolution of the play’s tangled historical lines takes place without words, with a series of ghostly moves and crossings between characters from different periods in the performance space (65-66).
+The resolution of the play’s tangled historical lines takes place without words, with a series of ghostly moves and crossings between characters from different periods in the performance space (Stafford 2001, 65-66).
 The final soundscape is of Robert’s infant school class, a multicultural mix: “Simon, David, Jordan, Saleem and Shanessa, stop fighting!”
-(71).
+(Stafford 2001, 71).

-Buffini’s Loveplay, like Luminosity, is grounded in one geographical location, “the same small square of land, which moves through time from the past to the present”, that is, between AD79 and 2001 (10).
+Buffini’s Loveplay, like Luminosity, is grounded in one geographical location, “the same small square of land, which moves through time from the past to the present”, that is, between AD79 and 2001 (Buffini 2001, 10).
 The play’s embrace of anachronism places its style somewhere between Monty Python and the misremembered schoolboy history of Sellar and Yeatman’s 1066 And All That (1930), albeit with a more equitable distribution of female roles.
 The text frequently plays with and subverts the clichés of historical periodicity by, for example, opening the scene set in the Renaissance with characters speaking in cod-Shakespearean verse before breaking off to discuss the awful play that they are rehearsing.
 In the scene set in 1735, Roxanne, an educated, wealthy woman hires a local labourer to stand naked before her, so that she can explain her theory of time to him, a theory that in fact reflects the play’s dramaturgy:

 We perceive time as a series of apparently indivisible moments, but supposing one could divide each moment and move between them?
 One would find oneself in a plenitude of ages, different worlds of endless possibility, a landscape of time that was nebulous and not definite, so that one was not confined to a particular age or sphere or set of circumstances so that … that one, in a way, could be free?
-(47).
+(Buffini 2001, 47).